europanite/webcam_to_avatar/README.md

 [PlayGround](https://europanite.github.io/vre/)

-A Playground for controling a vroid avatar with detecting a user motion.
+A Playground to controle a vroid avatar with user pose estimation.

 ---